okmatija/Prizm/README.md

 Prism
 =====

 A computational geometry debugging tool written in [Jai](https://youtu.be/TH9VCN6UkyQ).
-Press h for help, see the `source/changelog.jai` for a feature list.

 The intended workflow is: